NEXINRUS/NexinScripts/ApocalypseRising2UniversalTp/ReadMe.md

 When using the **car teleporting** feature, be careful not to enter the vehicle too quickly.
 Doing so may result in being kicked with a message like:

-> **"Cream of Mushroom"** 🍄
+> **"Cream of Mushroom"**

-Don’t worry — this **doesn’t mean you’re hacking**.
-It just means the teleport triggered a part of the game’s anticheat system.
+Don’t worry — this **doesn’t mean the admins know you're cheating**.
+It just means it triggered a part of the game’s anticheat system.

 📘 Guides on how to use the features are provided below.